JemCasey/playtesting-bot/README.md

 [ISC](https://choosealicense.com/licenses/isc/)

 [^1]: The ACF Production Server Template was created in 2024 by Ani Perumalla for the production of 2025 ACF Regionals.

+[^2]: The packet name length is restricted to at most 2 characters.